cyberark/SkyArk/README.md

 ![alt text](https://github.com/Hechtov/Photos/blob/master/SkyArk/SkyArkLogo2.png "SkyArk")

-**SkyArk is a cloud security project with two main scanning modules:**
+### SkyArk is a cloud security project with two main scanning modules:
- 1.  **AzureStealth**  - Discover and target privileged users in Azure
+ 1.  **AzureStealth**  - Scans Azure environments
- 2.  **AWStealth**  - Discover and target privileged entities in AWS
+ 2.  **AWStealth**  - Scan AWS environments

-**Those two scanning modules will discover the most privileged entities in the target AWS and Azure.**
+### Those two scanning modules will discover the most privileged entities in the target AWS and Azure.

 # The Main Goal - Discover The Most Privileged Cloud Users
 SkyArk currently focuses on mitigating the new threat of Cloud Shadow Admins, and helps organizations to discover, assess and protect cloud privileged entities.